The Walkley Awards for Excellence in Journalism

-You should allow approximately 20-30 minutes to complete the entry form online, please ensure you allow enough time to complete your submission.
-Do not leave it to the last day to make your entry, as high demand on the website can lead to the process taking much longer.
+You should allow approximately 40 minutes to complete the entry form online, please ensure you allow enough time to complete your submission.
+Do not leave it to the last day to make your entry, as high demand on the website can lead to the process taking much longer and unnecessary stress.

 The entry system will only allow you to upload a single pdf file per story.
 If you work runs over more than one page (which most do) you can merge your files into a single file at ww.pdfmerge.com

 My PDF file is too large to upload, is there a way to make it smaller?

 You can compress your pdf files size for free at https://smallpdf.com/compress-pdf

 I’m a photographer, what size images should I upload?